UK considers mandatory eye tests for older road users

 March 25, 2025

 On May 27th, Hasselt University will award an honorary doctorate to Hugo Bollen, the inventor of the walking and cycling node network.
 Hugo Bollen, a former engineer at the Kempen Coal Mines (Kempische Steenkoolmijnen), came up with the now widespread cycling and walking junction network years ago.
-This content has been archived.
-Log in or […]
+The doctorate is a recognition of his essential […]

 Flanders: 35 percent less nitrogen emissions than ten years ago